rahulv-works/embeddedguy/README.md

-- 👋 Hi, I’m @embedded-guy Rahul
+- 👋 Hi, I’m @embedded-guy Socket Pilot
-- 📫 How to reach me mailid:v.rahulbharata17@gmail.com
+- 📫 How to reach me mailid:socketpilot@gmail.com

 <!---
  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.